skamsie/Arduino-Hygrometer-Thermometer/README.md

 <strong>Other:</strong>
 <br />
 I have used the Arduino 1.8" TFT display but the schematics shows an Adafruit ST7735R display as I could not find that Fritzing part for the schematic.
-They are almost the same, only the BL and VCC connectors are switched, but it does not really matter since the both go to 5V.
+They are almost the same, only the BL and VCC connectors are switched, but it does not really matter since they both go to 5V.

 <br />
 To sync the time with the computer (Mac, Linux):